-HiveServer2 maintains a blacklist for built-in UDFs to secure itself against attacks in a multiuser scenario where the hive user's credentials can be used to execute any Java code.
+Hive Server2 maintains a blacklist for built-in UDFs to secure itself against attacks in a multiuser scenario where the hive user's credentials can be used to execute any Java code.

-hive.server2.builtin.udf.blacklist A comma separated list of built-in UDFs that are not allowed to be executed.
+A comma separated list of built-in UDFs that are not allowed to be executed.
 A UDF that is included in the list will return an error if invoked from a query.
 Default value: Empty